psyai-net/EmoTalk_release/readme.md

 Thanks to John Hable for sharing his head template under the CC0 license, which is very helpful for us to visualize the results.

 ## **Contact**
-For research purpose, please contact pengziqiao@ruc.edu.cn
+For research purpose, such as comparison of experimental results, please contact pengziqiao@ruc.edu.cn

 For commercial licensing, please contact fanzhaoxin@psyai.net